-4b: Maintaining Accurate Records
+4b.
+Maintaining Accurate Records

-Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Teacher's system for maintaining information on student completion of assignments and student progress in learning is nonexistent or in disarray.
-Teacher's records for noninstructional activities are in disarray, resulting in errors and confusion.
+Elements: • Student completion of Unsatisfactory Basic Proficient Distinguished assignments Student progress in learning Non-instructional records Teacher's system for maintaining information on student completion of assignments and student progress in learning is nonexistent or in disarray.
+Teacher's records for non-instructional activities are in disarray, resulting in errors and confusion.
 Teacher's system for maintaining information on student completion of assignments and student progress in learning is rudimentary and only partially effective.
-Teacher's records for noninstructional activities are adequate but require frequent monitoring to avoid errors.
-Teacher's system for maintaining information on student completion of assignments, student progress in learning, and noninstructional records is fully effective.
-Teacher's system for maintaining information on student completion of assignments, student progress in learning, and noninstructional records is fully effective.
+Teacher's records for non-instructional activities are adequate but require frequent monitoring to avoid errors.
+Teacher's system for maintaining information on student completion of assignments, student progress in learning, and non-instructional records is fully effective.
+Teacher's system for maintaining information on student completion of assignments, student progress in learning, and non-instructional records is fully effective.
 Students contribute information and participate in maintaining the records.